Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Escherichia norm

-Escherichia appear in the human body from birth and are present in it throughout life.
-They perform the following role in the body: they participate in the formation of B vitamins and vitamin K, participate in the processing of sugars, produce antibiotic-like substances (colicins) that fight pathogenic organisms, strengthen immunity.
+Escherichia appears in the human body from birth and is present throughout life.
+They perform the following role in the body: they participate in the formation of B vitamins and vitamin K, participate in the processing of sugars, produce antibiotic-like substances (colicins) that fight pathogenic organisms, and strengthen the immune system.

-Reasons for the decline in the number of Escherichia
+Reasons for the decrease in the number of Escherichia

-• Improper nutrition (excess fat or protein or carbohydrates, starvation, improper diet, artificial feeding)
+• Poor nutrition (excess fat or protein or carbohydrates, fasting, poor diet, artificial feeding)

 • Intestinal infections (dysentery, salmonellosis, viral infections)

-Bacteroids are involved in digestion, namely in the processing of fats in the body.
-In children under 6 months of age, stool tests are not detected, they can be detected starting from the age of 8-9 months.
+Bacteroides are involved in digestion, namely in the processing of fats in the body.
+In children under 6 months of age, they are not detected in stool tests; they can be detected starting at the age of 8-9 months.

-• Fat diet (eating a lot of fat in food)
+• Fat diet (eating a lot of fat)

 • Intestinal infections (dysentery, salmonellosis, viral infections)